 Labrador Retriever longevity and health

-Like many large breed dogs, the Labrador Retriever has a lifespan inversely proportional to body size.
+Like many large breed dogs, the Labrador Retriever’s lifespan is inversely proportional to body size.

 The typical life expectancy for a Lab is around 10 to 12 years old.